CCSI-Toolset/measurement-optimization/README.md

 ### Rotary bed case study

+At each budget, the FIM result and the optimal solution are stored separately in `pickle` files.
+Computational details including solver time and numbers of operations are also stored separately in `pickle` files.

 #### FIM of optimal solutions

+An example name: `LP_fim_1000_a`, the results of A-optimality LP problem of a budget of 1000

+Data file type: `pickle`, storing a numpy array of FIM of the shape Np*Np, Np is the number of parameters

+To replicate the results, iterate in the given budget range to retrieve the FIM stored in each data file

 - A-optimality LP results: `rotary_results/LP_fim_x_a`, x in the range [1000, 2000, 3000, ..., 25000]